juhannam/gct634-2020/README.md

    jupyter notebook

-5. Go to the "practice" folder and open "practice.ipynb".
+5. Go to the "practice" folder and open "practice1.ipynb".
 Pleas make sure that the kernel is set to gct634 from the rightmost of the menu.

 6. To deactivate an active environment, use